 Throughout the years of the 1920s and 1930s Charlie Schultz continued working as a steamfitter but he also expanded his farm-like activities from his house at 3202 NE 75th Street.
 Into the 1940s Wedgwood was still outside the city limits, and many people kept chickens and cows.
 There were many vacant lots where the Schultz’s cows were allowed to roam freely and graze.
 On August 10, 1942, Charlie Schultz was killed by a bull which came up from behind and rammed him.
 Schultz was 67 years old and perhaps his hearing had deteriorated due to his long years of work in the noisy shipyard, for he had not heard the bull’s approach.

-Although I do not know the exact place where Charlie Schultz was killed, I suspect it may have been at the present site of Eckstein Middle School at 3003 NE 75th Street, just across the street from the Schultz house.
+Although I do not know the exact place where Charlie Schultz was killed, I suspect it might have been at the present site of Eckstein Middle School at 3003 NE 75th Street, just across the street from the Schultz house.
 From the early 1900s the site was a pasture owned by Swedish immigrant neighbor John Blomquist and it seems likely that the Schultzes may have kept their cows there.

 After her husband’s death Charlotte Schulz moved out of the house.
 Things were changing: the neighborhood would soon be included within the City of Seattle, and cow-keeping would no longer be allowed.
 Like Clarence Sherman and his son James, the Schultzes’ son Charlie Jr. took a job in the gasoline business, as a driver for Ajax Fuel Company.
 After the end of World War Two, in the 1940s and 1950s Wedgwood began to change from a neighborhood of chickens and cows to that of streets, cars, new schools and new housing developments.